yanekyuk/ders/LING203/Midterm1.md

 The anaphor (herself) is bound by an antecedent (Heidi), yet the sentence is ungrammatical. **Locality constraint** is what makes this sentence ungrammatical.
 It’s the need of the anaphor *to be bound in the same clause*.
 The syntactic space inwhich an anaphor must find its antecedent is called a *binding domain*.

-*Binding domain*: The clause containing the NP (anaphor, pronoun, or R-expression).
+*Binding domain*: The minimal clause containing the NP (anaphor, pronoun, or R-expression).

 *Binding Principle A*: An anaphor must be bound in its binding domain.